tmzhuang/dependency_grapher/README.md

 ```
 Run `rake test` to run your tests.
 DependencyGrapher will log all method calls in your tests to produce `dependencies.yml`, which it will use to produce graphs.

-`rake depgra::png` to produce a png graph.
+`rake dep:graph` to produce a svg graph.

 ## Contributing